project1-5/celix/report.md

 however if a team needs to evaluate several projects and pick one to use then we can see issues with building one project will put it behind the others.

 Overall this went OK, a lot of what we did are hacks because we struggled with the project because of a lack of documentation and lack of communication channels (none of us are very experienced with mailing lists).

+From a technical standpoint, the main bottleneck issue was the conversion from CppUTest mocking to GMock.
+GMock is very much geared towards testing C++ code as many times, it requires object-oriented behavior to mock functions.
+For example, in order to mock a basic static logging function, we had to attempt to create an abstract base class, and a mock class that could inherit from aforementioned abstract class.
+This mock class would then call the static logging function and act as a wrapper.
+Now, we could create a mock object of the class and interface with the rest of the GMock + GTest API.